ably77/dcos-se/Prometheus/1.12_prometheus/README.md

 Select `Add a Data Source` and add Prometheus as a data source

-The default installation VIP hostname is `http://prometheus-0-server.prometheus.autoip.dcos.thisdcos.directory:1025`
+The VIP hostname for this demo will be `http://prometheus-0-server.monitoringprometheus.autoip.dcos.thisdcos.directory:1025` since it is nested in the `/monitoring` group folder in DC/OS

 **Note:** your data source will not register without http:// in front of the URL